Skip to main content

 Frequently asked questions

-For a primary residence, the limit is 120 days per year.
+For a primary residence, the limit is 90 nights per year since 1 January 2025, down from 120 previously.
 An automatic counter is built into the platforms.
-For a secondary residence, tourist rental requires a change of use from the city hall, with compensation required in most arrondissements.
+For a secondary residence, there is no cap in nights, but tourist rental requires a change of use from the city hall, with compensation required in most arrondissements.

-Fines range from 5,000 euros for failure to register to 50,000 euros for renting a secondary residence without a change of use.
+Fines range from 10,000 euros for failure to register to 100,000 euros for renting a secondary residence without a change of use, with 15,000 euros for exceeding the 90-night cap and 20,000 euros for a false declaration.
 The Paris city hall has intensified its controls since 2023, with more than 500 proceedings initiated and 6 million euros in fines imposed.

 After deducting all expenses (cleaning, linen, platform commission, tourist tax, taxation, off-season vacancy), the net yield of an Airbnb primary residence is between 3 and 5%, often comparable to or lower than a traditional furnished rental under the LMNP regime.